eeemarv/io-spi/README.md

 to the MISO, MOSI, CS and CLCK pins in order to provide a ground return path
 * to thoroughly clean up flux after soldering
+* that you are invoking the right spi device.
+E.g. on the Orange Pi Zero 3 only /dev/spidev1.1 is available on the pinout.

 ## License